Patient information

 Approximately six months after the last PRP session, a hair scan is performed to check the results of the treatment ("follow-up").

-The goal of PRP therapy is to boost hair growth, provide your hair roots with essential nutrients, and promote cell renewal and cell regeneration.
+The goal of PRP therapy is to boost hair growth, provide your hair roots with essential nutrients, and promote cell renewal as well as cell regeneration.
 In addition, PRP therapy can reduce hair loss.

 Since each person reacts differently to the treatment, we cannot guarantee your success.